aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

     -  Use the procedure :aimms:func:`GMP::Instance::DeleteMultiObjectives` to delete all multi-objectives.

-    -  Multi-objective optimization is only supported by CPLEX 12.9 or higher, and Gurobi.
+    -  Multi-objective optimization is only supported by CPLEX and Gurobi.

+    -  Multi-objective optimization is not supported for generated mathematical programs created by one of the following functions:

+       -  GMP::Instance::GenerateRobustCounterpart,

+       -  GMP::Instance::GenerateStochasticProgram,

+       -  GMP::Instance::CreatePresolved,

+       -  GMP::Instance::CreateDual, or

+       -  GMP::Instance::CreateMasterMIP.

     -  The meaning of the relaxation of the objective, which is controlled by the *abstol* and *reltol* arguments, depends on whether the